-In an experiment, introverts and extroverts were asked to lie down and relax while a very small dose of radioactivity injected into their bloodstream.
+In an experiment, introverts and extroverts were asked to lie down and relax while a very small dose of radioactivity was injected into their bloodstream.
 When their brains were scanned, it was found that introverts have more blood flow to their brains.
-Also, the blood traveled along different pathways in the introvert’s and extrovert’s brain.
+Also, the blood traveled along different pathways in the introvert’s and extrovert’s brains.

 While the extrovert attended externally to what was happening in the lab, the introverts were attending to their internal thoughts and feelings.
 It seems the introvert’s pathway is more complicated than that of extroverts.

 Dopamine, a crucial neurotransmitter, is a sort of reward for the brain and also influences our mood and feelings.
 It motivates people to achieve things and seek rewards.
 When dopamine is secreted, we become more alert to the activities in our surroundings and motivated to undertake behaviors that are considered risky.